-Most of the time therefore, managers do the best of a bad job using counts as the only viable option for tracking population growth rates and assessing the efficiency of management actions.
-Counting the number of immatures produced in addition to live adults may enable adult survival and recruitment rate to be estimated, and hence provides knowledge on which of these components has the most influence on population growth rate.
-Alternatively, assessing the sex and age structure in hunting bags has been used to infer the role of decreasing reproductive success in population declines in a number of games species including ducks and geese but suffer from intractable biases, (Fox et al 2018, .
+Most of the time therefore, managers do the best of a bad job using counts as a viable option for tracking population growth rates and assessing the relevance of management actions.
+Counting the number of immatures in addition to live adults may enable estimating adult survival and recruitment (proportion of young in the pre-breeding population), and hence allow assessing the relative influence of breeding success and adult survival on population growth rate.
+Alternatively, assessing the sex and age structure in hunting bags has been used to infer the role of decreasing reproductive success in population declines in a number of games species including ducks and geese but suffer from intractable biases (Fox et al 2018, .
 Fox & Cristensen, 2018).
 Of course, this approach is not suited for protected/endangered species.
 The recruitment rate, defined as the average number of immatures per breeder reaching the sexual maturity, is the product of two main sub-parameters: the fecundity followed by the juvenile survival (Arnold, 2018; Etterson et al., 2011).
 The recruitment rate is sometimes also called annual fertility (e.g. Koons et al., 2014), reproductive rate (e.g. Cooch et al., 2014), reproductive success (e.g. Etterson et al., 2011), or productivity (e.g. Hagen & Loughin, 2008; Johnson et al., 1987).

-Unfortunately, assessing the respective contribution of the adult survival and the recruitment rate is only possible for a limited number of species in which broodless adults and those with young display the same detectability.
-Alternatively, assessing the sex and age structure in hunting bags has been used to infer the role of decreasing reproductive success in population declines in a number of game species including ducks (e.g. Fox & Cristensen, 2018).
-However, this approach is not suited for protected/endangered species with no harvest.
-Here we exemplify how, in dimorphic species, delayed maturity of males can be exploited for estimating adult survival and recruitment rate by differentiating male-like to female-like individuals in repeated winter counts.
-We used two non-native Ruddy duck, Oxyura jamaicensis, populations introduced in Europe as a study model.
+Here we exemplify how, in dimorphic species, delayed maturity of males can be used for estimating adult survival and recruitment rate by differentiating male-like from female-like individuals in repeated winter counts.
+We used two non-native Ruddy duck (Oxyura jamaicensis) populations introduced in Europe as a study model.
 As numerous duck species, the Ruddy duck is dimorphic, with newly born males looking like females until the pre-nuptial moult, which occurs in late winter.
-This means that the apparent proportion of males increases over the course of the wintering season.
-These changes in apparent proportions of males during this period are therefore directly related to the proportion of immatures into the populations and hence to reproductive success and recruitment rate of the previous spring/summer.
-This study details the method to infer adult survival and recruitment rate from count data, and an application is developed to assess the impact of two different eradication strategies deployed in Great Britain and in France, respectively.
+As a results of this late prenuptial moult of juveniles, the apparent proportion of males increases over the course of the wintering season.
+These changes in apparent proportions of males during this period are therefore directly related to the proportion of immatures into the populations and hence to reproductive success of the previous breeding season and recruitment rate of the next one.
+We estimated adult survival and recruitment rates and assessed the impact of two different eradication strategies deployed in Great Britain and in France, respectively.

 2 Materials & methods